cameraui/sdk/go/docs/api/sensor.md

 	func (s *SecuritySystem) SetCurrentState(value SecuritySystemState)

 SetCurrentState publishes the actual security system state.
-Use this to drive transitions that diverge from the user\-requested target — most notably the AlarmTriggered state when an intruder is detected, or arming\-delay intermediate states.
-Read\-only from cross\-process consumers \(\`UpdateValue\` ignores it\).
+Use this for transitions that diverge from the user\-requested target: AlarmTriggered when an intruder is detected, or arming\-delay intermediate states.
+Read\-only from cross\-process consumers \(UpdateValue ignores it\).

 Example: